andreaferretti/linear-algebra/README.md

 to turn `f` into a (public) universal function.
 If you do not want to export `f`, there is the equivalent template `makeUniversalLocal`.

-##Rewrite rules
+## Rewrite rules

 A few rewrite rules allow to optimize a chain of linear algebra operations into a single BLAS call.
-These live in a separate package `linalg/rewrites`.

 For instance, if you try

 ```nim
 import linalg/rewrites